MicrosoftDocs/azure-devops-docs/docs/work/reference/process-templates/define-project-portal-plug-in.md

 >[!IMPORTANT]
 >When you create a team project from the web portal, several process template files are ignored.
 Specifically, the  WssTasks.xml plug-in file that would create a SharePoint site is ignored.
 >
->For Team Services, the SharePoint site isn't supported.
+>For VSTS, the SharePoint site isn't supported.
 If you want to add a SharePoint site for your on-premises TFS, then create your team project from Visual Studio or Team Explorer.
 For details, see [Process template and plug-in files, Client support for project creation](overview-process-template-files.md#client-support).

 <a name="name"></a>